fablabbcn/smartcitizen-docs/docs/start.md

 ### Manual set up: The Compilation Way

-This tutorial  aimed to advaced users we will drive you toward a manual way of setting your SCK by editing directly the source code.
+This tutorial  aimed to advanced users we will drive you toward a manual way of setting your SCK by editing directly the source code.
 As the code is Open Source, one way of setting the Wi-Fi of your SCK is to download the latest firmware, edit some lines of code, recompile it and upload it to the kit.

 One advantage of this system is that it gives you the opportunity to register multiple Wi-Fi networks at the same time.
 This is useful if your SCK is traveling from one location to another where the Wi-Fi credentials are known.
 The downside of this method is that you can not extract the MAC address of your kit, therefore making it this way is not suitable for the first setup of your kit.
 Please, refer to other tutorials available.